Cognitive Bias Detective

-Can you catch these five key suspects who hide in plain sight?
-These suspects are known to capture and alter the neural pathways of Managers, causing them to take mental shortcuts that often result in systematic errors in judgment and decision-making.
-Gear up for a mission where you , with your fellow detectives, will identify and hunt these suspects down.
+Can you catch these key suspects who hide in plain sight?
+These suspects are known to capture and alter the neural pathways of humans, causing them to take mental shortcuts that often result in systematic errors in judgment and decision-making.
+Gear up for a mission where you, with your fellow detectives, will identify and hunt these suspects down.

-In this micro-workshop, we will first explore the five cognitive biases (listed above) through examples, videos, and cases studies.
-Then, we will get into teams and play an exciting and high paced detective game where you and your team will need to identify these biases in various workplace situations.
+In this microworkshop, we will first explore five cognitive biases (Halo Effect, Stereotypes, Confirmation Bias, Recency Effect, and the Status Quo Bias) through examples, videos, and cases studies.
+Then, we will get into teams and play an exciting, high paced detective game where you and your team will need to identify these biases in various workplace situations.